zzxx3081/Survival-in-Git/README.md

 :herb: If your project has Dockerfile, just upload your Dockerfile like below.
 Then `Trythisonbrowser` will create an docker image based on your Dockerfile.

-Note that Except for Dockerfile upload, the input list is the same as above.
+:herb: Note that Except for Dockerfile upload, the input list is the same as above.

 ### Example: cURL project